leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

 This lab walks you through the steps to create a Cloud VM Cluster resource.

-Estimated Time: 4 hours, 45 minutes
+Estimated Time: 15 minutes (VM Cluster provisioning might take approximately 4hrs)